 We encourage proposals that centrally involve undergraduate and graduate student participation.
-Community members and organizations must have a College of Liberal Arts faculty or staff sponsor to facilitate use of the space and other University resources.
+Community members and organizations must have a College of Liberal Arts faculty or staff sponsor to facilitate the use of the space and other University resources.

 Projects may vary in size, scope, and duration but must, by their nature, necessitate ongoing access to space (that is, proposals should not be for one-time events).
 They should be collaborative and facilitate reciprocal engagement with community members and groups around topics of important public interest.

 The most competitive projects will be those that align with at least one, and potentially more, of the following purposes:

 - Helping individuals and communities navigate difficult experiences

 - Preserving culture in times of crisis and change

 Priority will be given to projects that constitute one or both of the following types of engagement: